How to leave Idaho residency?

 3) Spend time in your new state

 Spending a significant amount of time in your new state indicates a genuine relocation.
-Ensure that you spend more time there than in Idaho to avoid any confusion about your primary residence.
+Spending more time there than in Idaho can help avoid confusion about where your primary residence is, especially if your situation is ever reviewed.

 4) Transfer IDs and vehicle registrations